 Anita brings an ecological research background and experience of working for an NGO at the research/policy interface.
 Her current role as CEH Science Coordinator involves programme management (PRINCE2 and Managing Successful Programmes Practitioner qualified), overseeing a portfolio of CEH projects and reporting on their impact.
 Anita brings expertise in research data management through her experience of steering development of the Environmental Information Data Centre and has led delivery of over 20 facilitated workshops.

-Programme Administrator: Val Woods (CEH)
+Project Coordinator: Val Woods (CEH)

 Val has a background as Environmental Scientific Officer, and in running a programme office using formal (PRINCE2) project management.
 She brings experience of event management and of coordinating reporting across a portfolio of research projects.